dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 To do so, the EAP request and response messages of EAP-EDHOC have a set of information fields that allow for the specification of the fragmentation process (See  {{detailed-description}} for the detailed description).
 If the L bits are set, we are specifying that the message will be fragmented and the length of the message, which is in the EAP-EDHOC Message Length field.

-Implementations MUST NOT set the L bit in unfragmented messages, but they MUST accept unfragmented messages with and without the L bit set.
-Some EAP implementations and access networks may limit the number of EAP packet exchanges that can be handled.
-To avoid fragmentation, it is RECOMMENDED to keep the sizes of EAP-EDHOC peer, EAP-EDHOC server, and trust anchor authentication credentials small and the length of certificate chains short.
+Implementations MUST NOT set the L bit in unfragmented messages.
+However, they MUST accept unfragmented messages regardless of whether the L bit is set.
+Some EAP implementations and access networks impose limits on the number of EAP packet exchanges that can be processed.
+To minimize fragmentation, it is RECOMMENDED to use compact EAP-EDHOC peer, EAP-EDHOC server, and trust anchor authentication credentials, as well as to limit the length of certificate chains.
+Additionally, mechanisms that reduce the size of Certificate messages are RECOMMENDED.

 EDHOC is designed to perform well in constrained networks where message sizes are restricted for performance reasons.
 When credentials are passed by reference, EAP-EDHOC messages are typically so small that fragmentation is not needed.
 However as EAP-EDHOC also supports large X.509 certificate chains, EAP-EDHOC implementations MUST provide support for fragmentation and reassembly.
 Since EAP is a lock-step protocol, fragmentation support can be easily added.